Scribbles678/Sparky/docs/README.md

 ### Setup TradeFI Dashboard

-See `SUPABASE_INTEGRATION.md` for complete setup guide.
+See the **Documentation & Maintenance** section above for links to the latest Supabase/schema notes.

 **Quick Start:**
 ```bash